dotnet/AspNetCore.Docs/aspnetcore/grpc/test-tools.md

 :::moniker range=">= aspnetcore-3.0 < aspnetcore-6.0"
 Tooling is available for gRPC that allows developers to test services without building client apps:

+* [Postman](https://www.postman.com/) is an API platform with an interactive UI for calling APIs.
+Postman can run in the browser or be downloaded and run locally.
+Postman supports calling gRPC services.
-* [gRPCurl](https://github.com/fullstorydev/grpcurl) is a command-line tool that provides interaction with gRPC services.
+* [gRPCurl](https://github.com/fullstorydev/grpcurl) is an open-source command-line tool that provides interaction with gRPC services.
-* [gRPCui](https://github.com/fullstorydev/grpcui) builds on top of gRPCurl and adds an interactive web UI for gRPC, similar to tools such as Postman and Swagger UI.
+* [gRPCui](https://github.com/fullstorydev/grpcui) builds on top of gRPCurl and adds an open-source interactive web UI for gRPC.

 This article discusses how to: